How to Integrate Pirsch with Astro: Complete Guide

 Method 1: Client-Side Script (Recommended)

 The simplest integration method is adding the Pirsch tracking script to your base layout.
-Get your identification code from Pirsch Dashboard > Settings > Integration.
+The official docs say the snippet belongs in the <head> of your site.
+Get your identification code from the Pirsch dashboard integration settings.

 ---